It is normal to gain weight during your pregnancy. This is due to the growth of the baby and placenta (afterbirth).

 - make sure you are getting the nutrition you and your baby need during pregnancy

-Your midwife or GP will check your weight.
-They will tell you how much weight you should gain for a healthy pregnancy.
+Your midwife, GP or obstetrician will ask to check your weight.
+They will tell you how much weight to gain for a healthy pregnancy.

 There are also some risks to your baby.
-These include an excessive birth weight, or being born with low blood sugar or breathing problems.
+These include a high birth weight, or your baby being born with low blood sugar or breathing problems.

-- talk to your GP, midwife or obstetrician about ways to reduce the risk to you and your baby - they may refer you to a dietitian
+- talk with your GP, midwife or obstetrician - they may be able to support you with advice, or refer you to a dietitian or physiotherapist for extra support

 - stay physically active